 She is fully bilingual in French and English and has a conversational level of Spanish and Arabic.

-Click on the links to read my clips, articles published in The MetroWest Daily News, The Christian Science Monitor, The Times Argus, France-Amérique, and The National Law Journal / Legal Times.
-Don’t forget to take a look at my resume.
+Click on these links to watch her latest work, read her clips, articles published in The MetroWest Daily News, The Christian Science Monitor, The Times Argus, France-Amérique, and The National Law Journal / Legal Times.

 Feel free to email me and connect with me View Mounira Al Hmoud’s profile